argonne-lcf/dlio_benchmark/docs/source/examples.rst

 Examples
 =============

-We here list a set of workloads.
-In the first example, we show the whole process of generating the data, running the benchmark with profiling, and processing the logs and profiling data.
-For the rest of the workloads, we provide the YAML configure file.
+We here list a set of example workloads.
+In the first example, we show the benchmarking process, including generating the dataset, running the benchmark with profiling, and processing the logs and profiling data.
+For the rest of the workloads, we list the YAML configure files.

 UNET3D: 3D Medical Image Segmentation
 ---------------------------------------